Xetro/dotfiles/README.md

 Included installations script (install.sh) for automatic installation and configuration on fresh systems.
 Tested on Ubuntu 18.04, use with caution.

-WARNING: This is not a stable finished product as I continously tweak it along with my current needs and usage.
+WARNING: This is not a stable finished product as I continuously tweak it along with my current needs and usage.
 Although there shouldn't be any major changes.

 Preview #1
 ![Theme #1](https://i.postimg.cc/9V4HLYXh/Screenshot-from-2018-12-01-20-59-29.png)